Skip to main content

 Billy the Kid literature is among the most actively collected categories in Western Americana.
 Pat Garrett's Authentic Life in original edition is a four-figure trophy.
 Walter Noble Burns's Saga of Billy the Kid first edition is mid-three-figures.
 Frederick Nolan and Robert Utley's scholarly works carry consistent value.
 Regional press publications, county histories, and primary documents about the Lincoln County War circulate in this part of New Mexico with a density you won't find anywhere else.
 I evaluate every Billy the Kid title individually and know the full bibliographic picture.

-Do you buy oil field technical books from the Permian Basin?
+Do you take oil field technical books from the Permian Basin?

 Yes.
 SPE publications, AAPG volumes, New Mexico Bureau of Mines Permian Basin reports, well-log manuals, and formation evaluation references all have active buyers among working engineers, university libraries, and technical book specialists.
 A strong petroleum technical library from a retired engineer can contain individual volumes worth mid-three figures.
 Don't let these go to a thrift store without a proper evaluation.